anime-dl/anime-downloader/docs/usage/installation.rst

 iOS (Jailbreak Required)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you want this project to work on an iOS Device, you will need a jailbroken iPhone.
-Visit r/jailbreak on reddit for the latest jailbreak news and information.
+ A jailbroken iPhone is required.
+Visit r/jailbreak on Reddit for the latest jailbreak news and information.

-Tinkering May be Required
+Tinkering May be Required.

 - Install the following packages from the mcapollo repo (https://mcapollo.github.io/Public/) using your favorite package manager; ::